-URL Query Parameters Description added_after A single timestamp that filters objects to only include those added after the specified timestamp.
+URL Query Parameters Description added_after A single timestamp that filters objects to only include those objects added after the specified timestamp.
 The value of this parameter is a timestamp.
 A request MUST NOT have more than one instance of this URL query parameter.
 If this parameter is provided it MUST contain only a single timestamp.
-If no added_after URL query parameter is provided, the server MUST return the oldest records matching the request first.
-For example, if a server has 100 records (0-99) and limits requests to 10 records at a time and a client makes a request without an added_after URL query parameter, the server would start at record 0 looking for a match and work its way up from oldest to newest finding 10 records that matched the request.
+If no added_after URL query parameter is provided, the server MUST return the oldest objects matching the request first.
+For example, if a server has 100 objects (0-99) and limits requests to 10 objects at a time and a client makes a request without an added_after URL query parameter, the server would start at record 0 looking for a match and work its way up from oldest to newest finding 10 objects that matched the request.
 The added_after parameter is not in any way related to dates or times in a STIX object or any other CTI object.
-Note: The HTTP Date header can be used to identify and correct any time skew between client and server. match[ <field>]</field> The match parameter defines filtering on the specified <field>.
+Note: The HTTP Date header can be used to identify and correct any time skew between client and server. limit A single integer value that indicates the maximum number of objects that the client would like to receive in a single response.
+The value of the limit MUST be a positive integer greater than zero.
+Responses to requests where the client provided a limit MUST NOT contain more objects than requested.
+If the number of objects available for the response is less than or equal to both the client requested and server-imposed limit, then all objects MUST be included in the response.
+A response to a request with a defined client limit that is greater than the number of objects that the server is willing or able to provide MAY result in a response with fewer objects than what was requested.
+If more objects are available either because the client requested that they be limited via the limit parameter or the server limited them, then the response envelope MUST have a value of true in the more property and MAY have an appropriate value in the next property. next A single string value that indicates the next record or set of records in the dataset that the client is requesting.
+A client would get this value from the TAXII Envelope and would use this value along with the original query/filter parameters to paginate through additional records.
+This value is opaque to clients and may vary between server implementations. match[<field>]</field> The match parameter defines filtering on the specified <field>.
 The list of fields that MUST be supported is defined per Endpoint as defined in sections 4, 5, and 6.
 The match parameter can be specified any number of times, where each match instance specifies an additional filter to be applied to the resulting data and each <field> MUST NOT occur more than once in a request.
-Said another way, all match fields are ANDed together.</field></field>

-All <field> parameters are defined in the following table.
+Said another way, all match fields are ANDed together.</field></field> All <field> parameters are defined in the following table.
 Requests MAY use a <field> not defined in this specification, and servers MAY ignore fields they do not understand.</field></field> Each field MAY contain one or more values.
 Multiple values are separated by a comma (U+002C COMMA, ",") without any spaces.
 If multiple values are present, the match is treated as a logical OR.
-For instance, ?match[type]=incident,malware specifies a filter for objects that are of type incident OR ttp.
-Examples ?match[type]=incident,malware,threat-actor ?match[type]=incident&amp;match[version]=2016-01-01T01:01:01.000Z
+For instance, ?match[type]=incident,malware specifies a filter for objects that are of type incident OR malware.
+Examples ?match[type]=campaign,malware,threat-actor ?match[type]=incident&match[version]=2016-01-01T01:01:01.000Z